 How do I prepare for an allergy test?

-There are no special preparations for most allergy tests, but it is important to tell your doctor if you are taking medications such as antihistamines, as these may affect the test result.
+For most allergy tests, no special preparations are required.
+However, it is important to inform your doctor if you are taking medications such as antihistamines, as these can affect the test result.

 How can I interpret the results of my allergy test?